 Seychelles-Style Coconut Chicken Curry recipe was actually thanks to a French class project of my high school daughter and a classmate.
 She has taken six years of French and her current teacher (who is French) prompted the students to pick a food from a French-speaking country, make it while creating a video (in French) of them cooking it including facts about the country, and then they would all share the foods they make in class.

-This curry is made very similarly to many curries; sautéing onions, garlic and ginger, adding the spices and allowing those to become fragrant before tossing in the main protein.
+Coconut chicken curry is made very similarly to many curries; sautéing onions, garlic and ginger, adding the spices and allowing those to become fragrant before tossing in the main protein.
 There is nothing that smells better in a kitchen (if you love curry!).
 The main thing differentiating this curry are the spices.
-Many are common but there are some additions to make ‘four spice’ (or quatres éspices), and a pinch of saffron that greatly adds a signature flavor.
+Many are common, but there are some additions to make ‘four spice’ (or quatres éspices), and a pinch of saffron that greatly adds a signature flavor.

 - 2 tablespoons Canola Oil